marcduiker/building-a-resilient-workflow-with-durable-functions/labs/0_subscribe.md

 ## Steps

-Do a GET request to this endpoint: `https://demo-neo.azure-api.net/setup/subscription?name=YOURNAME` and replace YOURNAME with your actual name.
+Do a POST request to this endpoint: `https://demo-neo.azure-api.net/setup/subscription?name=YOURNAME` and replace YOURNAME with your actual name.
 Your name will be used to create a personal subscription key which will be used to subscribe to the Servicebus topic where the `DetectedNeoEvents` are being pushed to.

 The result of the request should look like this: